Kawasaki Heavy Industries & Nippon Sharyo C751B: Interior design

 All cars were retrofitted with 6 LCD Displays per car and all except trainset 347/348 which featured Visual Passenger Information System (VPIS) displays from July 2001 to September 2009.
 These used to show rail travel information, commercials and movie trailers.
 The C751B was also the first train to have wheelchair spaces, with the retrofitting of the elevators in the MRT stations, which also began in 2000.
 The interior design was also improved; the seats were now 48 cm wide - about 5 cm wider than on previous train types.
-The STARIS version 2.0 was piloted on train car 3322 in 2010, but it was uninstalled in 2016 as it was not compatible with the updated STARIS displays.
+STARiS (SMRT Active Route Map Information System) 2.0 was piloted on train car 3322 in 2010, but it was uninstalled in 2016 as it was not compatible with the updated STARiS displays.

 The LCD Displays were deactivated since July 2007 and LED Displays was not used since January 2008 with the change of voice announcer.
-All VPIS were removed to make way for the STARIS by 2010.
-In 2013, support bars are added to the seats with hand grips, and the middle handrails with hand grips are configured to join across nearly one car, as such all triplicated stanchion poles are replaced by regular single grabpoles.
+By 2010, all VPIS displays had been removed in favour of STARiS.
+In 2013, support bars were added to the seats with hand grips, and the middle handrails with hand grips were configured to join across nearly one car; as such, all triplicated stanchion poles were replaced by regular single grabpoles.

-The colour of the seats on each car of these trains were also different from their earlier counterparts - greyish blue for M1, turquoise for M2 and magenta for DT.
+The colour of the seats on each car of these trains was also different from those of the train's predecessors - greyish blue for M1, turquoise for M2 and magenta for DT.
 A dark teal flooring was also installed, and all door panels and walls were white coloured, which is a standard appearance of all SMRT trains.
 Energy efficient lighting was installed on cars 1328 and 3328 in 2017.